An Overview of Diffusion Models

 By observing Equation $\ref{eq:1}$ , it is not difficult to find that $x_t$ follows a Gaussian distribution with mean $m(x_t)=s(t)x_0$ and variance $var(x_t)=\sigma(t)^2$.

-\[x_t \sim \mathcal N (s(t)*x_0, \sigma(t)^2*I)\label{eq:5}\]
+\[x_t \sim \mathcal N (s(t)x_0, \sigma(t)^2 I)\label{eq:5}\]

+In the subsequent explanations, we will use $m(t)$ to represent the mean $m(x_t)$ and $var(t)$ to represent the variance $var(x_t)$ for convenience.
 Now let’s consider the SDE in continuous form ( equation \ref{eq:4}).
 What are its mean and variance?

 First, integrate both sides of equation \ref{eq:4} from 0 to $t$ and simplify the result.